hamava2015/node-prisma/README.md

+# Backend With NodeJS, TypeScript, Prisma, and PostgreSQL

 ## Project Scope

 - We would like to build Equipment Tracking module that allows our customers to allocate construction equipment for their jobs.
 Construction equipment examples: truck, forklift, crane, etc. Tracking the use of equipment in hours/days/weeks is essential to allow our customers to bill their clients for use of equipment.